mihaisoloi/markdown-cv/src/resume.md

 Tech stack:

+- Scala (main production language), Python (PoC)
-- Scala, Apache Spark, Spark SQL, Yarn, HDFS, Linux, Apache Zeppelin, Python, TDD
+- Apache Spark (Spark SQL), Yarn, HDFS, Linux, Apache Zeppelin,
-- Kubernetes, Docker, Akka-HTTP, MongoDB, Cats
+- TDD, Kubernetes, Docker, Akka-HTTP, MongoDB, Cats
 - On-premise Cloud
-- REST, swagger, gatling, postman
+- REST, Swagger, Gatling

 ### Big Data Developer (contract)

 _IHS Markit | Risk Factor Utility (FRTB)_<br/>
 September 2017 -- May 2018, London, UK

-* I was part of the team which implemented very popular, and in-demand project required transforming significant amount of raw market data into FRTB-compliant risk factors and scenarios by using DSL language for risk modelling.

 * I productionized Spark application on AWS (S3, EC2, EMR) with strong automatization requirement via Ansible and CloudFormation.
-Due to this change deployment across environments was consistent and automated so everybody on the team could do this by clicking one button in Jenkins.
+Due to this change deployment across environments was consistent and automated, so everybody on the team could do this by clicking one button in Jenkins.

+* I was part of the team which implemented very popular, and in-demand project required transforming the significant amount of raw market data into FRTB-compliant risk factors and scenarios by using DSL language for risk modelling.

 * I helped developing functional Scala project, which the main module was a custom DSL language used by Quants.
-Thanks to this feature our quants were able to produce FRTB solutions presented for multiple banks.
+Thanks to this feature, our quants were able to produce FRTB solutions presented for multiple banks.

 Tech stack:

-- TDD, Code review, Scrum team
-- Scala + cats library, Monix, Low-level Scala for DSL creation: Reflection, Sandbox
-- REST and Swagger
+- Scala, Cats, Monix Tasks
 - Apache Spark, Hadoop, Cassandra
 - AWS (EC2, S3), Cloud Computing, EMR, Yarn
 - Apache Zeppelin, Big Data, Helping BAs with notebooks written in Python
+- CI / CD, Ansible, Git workflow
+- TDD, Code review, Scrum team
+- REST, Swagger
 - Agile: Scrum
-- CI / CD, Ansible, Git workflow

 ### Software Engineer (contract)

 _OVO Energy | vCharge_<br/>
 April 2017 -- September 2017, London, UK

 * vCharge was a startup acquired by Ovo Energy.
 The idea was to control storage heaters installed in people homes.
-I worked with the owner who was located in the US (~ daily one-to-one online meetings).
+I worked with the owner, who was located in the US (~ daily one-to-one online meetings).
 I had a high impact on stakeholders.
 Throughout a couple of months, I was the only Scala developer.

 * I built a module to forecasting Energy prices using the Dijkstra algorithm and mathematical model created by Data Scientists.
 It allowed buying energy cheaper and "store" in the customers' storage heaters.

 Tech Stack:

 - Scala, Akka, Play Framework, Lagom Framework
-- Python, C++
 - CQRS / Event Sourcing, Cassandra
+- Python (PoC)
 - Microservices
 - ScalaTest, Property-based testing